-If you ever travel to the Arabian Gulf Peninsula the birthplace of Islam Ramadan is truly going to let you experience the rich heritage and traditional customs celebrated in all it’s glory.
-Ramadan holds a significant importance in the Islamic culture.
-It is observed in the 9th month of Islamic calender.
+If you ever travel to the Arabian Gulf Peninsula, the birthplace of Islam Ramadan is truly going to let you experience the rich heritage and traditional customs celebrated in all its glory.
+Ramadan holds significant importance in the Islamic culture.
+It is observed in the 9th month of the Islamic calendar.
 Muslims believe it is during this month the holy book of Quran was revealed upon the messenger of Allah, Prophet Mohammad (peace be upon him).

 The five pillars of Islam are considered to be the core beliefs and practices of a Muslim life.

 Ramadan begins at the first sighting of the new crescent moon and lasts until the next sighting.
-During this phase Muslims abstain themselves from food, drinks and bad conduct right from dawn to dusk.
-The entire month is transitioned into a spiritual journey of intermittent fasting, religious prayers, good conduct and charity.
-As per hadith (sayings and doings of prophet Mohammad) Allah wishes to remind every Muslim, suffering of the less fortunate and to be grateful In life.
+During this phase Muslims abstain themselves from food, drinks, and any bad conduct right from dawn to dusk.
+The entire month is transitioned into a spiritual journey of intermittent fasting, religious prayers, good conduct, and charity.
+As per hadith (sayings and doings of prophet Mohammad) Allah wishes to remind every Muslim, suffering of the less fortunate and be grateful In life.
 During the fast one sticks to just 2 meals a day.
 Suhoor before Sunrise and Iftiyar after Sunset.
 Usually a cannon is fired to mark the end of fast for the day.
-As a tradition Muslims break fast with consumption of dates and water.
-While some prefer to follow it with delicious starters and sweets as per their preference of taste, the health conscious folks keep a mindful watch and prefer to make use of the opportunity to shed some extra weight.
+As a tradition Muslims breakfast with consumption of dates and water.
+While some prefer to follow it with delicious starters and sweets as per their preference of taste, the health-conscious folks keep a mindful watch and prefer to make use of the opportunity to shed some extra weight.

 Men go to mosques to attend congregational prayers while women offer prayers at homes.
 However during Ramadan it’s a delight to see mosques full with both men and women paying equal visit.
 In addition to regular daily prayers, Muslims now offer special prayers at night called Taraweh.
-The Imam (who leads prayers in mosque) recites different chapters and versus from Quran each day.
-The Quran comprises of 30 chapters.
-The Imam completes rectitation of the holy book (30 chapters-30 days).
+The Imam (who leads prayer in the mosque) recites different chapters and verses from Quran each day.
+The Quran consists of 30 chapters.
+The Imam completes recitation of the holy book (30 chapters-30 days).
 The most interesting part comes in the last 10 days of Ramadan.
-The night of Lailatul Qadr (the first revelation of holy Quran) is said to fall on one these nights and is the night of repentance, forgiveness, rewards and blessings.
+The night of Lailatul Qadr (the first revelation of the holy Quran) is said to fall on one of these nights and is the night of repentance, forgiveness, rewards, and blessings.
 During this time in addition to Taraweh prayers, Muslims also offer special prayers called Qiyam-ul-layl or Tahajjud.
-Some devoted Muslims even perform Itikaf (stay overnight at mosque to offer prayers and recite the holy quran) in anticipation of Lailatul Qadr.
+Some devoted Muslims even perform Itikaf (stay overnight at the mosque to offer prayers and recite the holy Quran) in anticipation of Lailatul Qadr.

 Eid is surely a perfect time to feast your eyes and appetite.
-If your yet to attend an Eid party get to know some Muslim folks around you for an invitation or simply casually crash one as an acquaintance, in either case your welcomed with open arms :))
+If you're yet to attend an Eid party get to know some Muslim folks around you for an invitation or simply casually crash one as an acquaintance, in either case you're welcomed with open arms :))